The Premiere Podcast for Insights on the US Housing Market

 Don’t miss out on future episodes.
 Subscribe today!

-The New Home Insights podcast is available on various platforms, including Apple Podcasts, Google Play Music, and Spotify.
+The New Home Insights podcast is available on various platforms, including Apple Podcasts, Google Podcasts, and Spotify.
 If there are any other podcast platforms that you used where you have trouble finding our podcast please send us an email with your recommendation.

 Jordan Broggi, Vice President of Finance (Merchandising) at The Home Depot, shares what the company has learned from their recent 23% surge in revenue.